Efficiency of higher-order algorithms for minimizing composite functions: Acknowledgements

 \section{Acknowledgements}

-This work has been supported by ITN-ETN project TraDE-OPT funded by the European Union’s Horizon 2020 Research and Innovation Programme under the Marie Skolodowska-Curie grant agreement No. 861137 and partially by the NO Grants 2014–2021, under project ELO-Hyp, contract no. 24/2020.
+The research leading to these results has received funding from: ITN-ETN project TraDE-OPT funded by the EU, H2020 Research and Innovation Programme under the Marie Skolodowska-Curie grant agreement No. 861137; NO Grants 2014–2021, under project ELO-Hyp, contract no. 24/2020; UEFISCDI PN-III-P4-PCE-2021-0720, under project L2O-MOC, nr.
+70/2022.\\\\ \textbf{Data availability} Not applicable.\\\\ \textbf{Conflicts of interest} The authors declare that they have no conflict of interest.